 Giving Back to Those Who Have Served

 Our veterans have done their duty for our country.
-ACASA Senior Care of North Shore knows it is our turn to do what we can to give back.
-To show our appreciation for the sacrifices our veterans have made, we offer insight, guidance, and support concerning the Aid & Attendance Benefit provided to all our valued vets.
+At ACASA Senior Care of North Shore the Senior Veteran Assistance Program is our way to give back.
+To show our appreciation for the sacrifices our veterans have made, we offer insight, guidance, and support concerning the Aid & Attendance Benefit for North Shore clients.
 This benefit exists to provide financial assistance for long-term care and ease the mental burdens vets can feel concerning their retirement resources.
 We invite you to review all that we can offer your loved one and schedule your appointment to let us help those who have served.

 Aid & Attendance Benefit

 Veterans Affairs (VA) offers service members and their surviving spouses a unique, tax-free benefit entitled Aid & Attendance.
 It is designed to help cover the costs of long-term, in-home care for senior veterans who need to maintain their health and high quality of life.
 This benefit is for senior veterans and their spouses who require regular, scheduled caregiver assistance for at least two daily activities.
 These can include bathing, dressing, eating, going to the bathroom, and transferring.
-If you are unsure if you or a loved one qualifies, please contact us to learn more.
+If you are unsure if you or a loved one qualifies for Aid & Attendance Benefits, please contact the North Shore team to learn more.

 Our Full Range of In-Home Care Services